wlsaylor/wlsaylor/README.md

 I'm starting a second act: working towards becoming a full stack web developer.
 I remember learning some rudimentary skills back in the Geocities days, but didn't catch the coding bug until recently.
 I started out with online tutorials learning the web development basics: HTML, CSS, and JavaScript.

-With Cedar Mountain Software I have found a great opportunity to dig into learning MySQL and Symfony.
-I leverage my skill carried over from retail to help create flexible solutions for our clients.
+With Cedar Mountain Software I found a great opportunity to dig into learning MySQL and Symfony.
+I get to leverage my skills carried over from retail to help create flexible solutions for our clients.

 I recently started learning with Promineo Tech to better my web development skills.
-In their 18 week front end boot camp, I am learning JavaScript, HTML, CSS, and React.js.
+In their 18 week front end boot camp, I will be learning JavaScript, HTML, CSS, and React.js.

 <!--
 **wlsaylor/wlsaylor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.